1lent/FileManager-DesktopCleanup/README.md

  # File Manager

-- Moves all mp3 files to a folder under FileManager Folder in the D drive it creates.
+- Moves all mp3,jpg,png  files to a folder for each extension under the FileManager Folder in the D drive it creates.
 More file types soon.